jugglinmike/command-the-command-line/src/material/01-intro/01-history/index.md

 programmers wrote application code.
 A program written for one "flavor" of Unix might not work on another.

 This situation caused many to call for a formal standard.
-Each group had a vested interest in their particular version to be recognized as the standard implementation.
-This led to overt competition between computer manufacturers along these lines.
+Each workstation manufacturer had a vested interest in their particular version to be recognized as the standard implementation.
+This led to overt competition between the manufacturers, each vying for industry recognition.

 ---